open-craft/sprints/docs/discoveries/sprints-v2-ux-discovery.md

 ## Introduction

-The [Sprints][sprints-application] was developed to manage OpenCraft’s internal time budgeting and planning needs.
+The [Sprints][sprints-application] application was developed to manage OpenCraft’s internal time budgeting and planning needs.
 Now that Sprints has been running for a while, it’s time to move onto the next phase.

 The goals for Phase 2 include: